finbourne/lusid-sdk-java/sdk/docs/PropertyDefinitionsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PropertyDefinitionsApi apiInstance = apiFactory.build(PropertyDefinitionsApi.class);

         PropertyDefinitionsApi apiInstance = ApiFactoryBuilder.build(fileName).build(PropertyDefinitionsApi.class);
         List<String> propertyKeys = Arrays.asList(); // List<String> | One or more property keys which identify each property that a definition should   be retrieved for.
 The format for each property key is {domain}/{scope}/{code}, e.g. 'Portfolio/Manager/Id'.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the property definitions.
 Defaults to return   the latest version of each definition if not specified.
         String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the Lifetime, use \"lifeTime eq 'Perpetual'\"   Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
         String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list properties attached to the Property Definition.
 Defaults to the current LUSID system datetime if not specified. try {
+            // uncomment the below to set overrides at the request level
+            // ResourceListOfPropertyDefinition result = apiInstance.getMultiplePropertyDefinitions(propertyKeys, asAt, filter, effectiveAt).execute(opts);

             ResourceListOfPropertyDefinition result = apiInstance.getMultiplePropertyDefinitions(propertyKeys, asAt, filter, effectiveAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {